cimm/omabox/readme.md

 ### 3. Snaps

-Next, install the [mir-kiosk](https://snapcraft.io/mir-kiosk) snap on the Raspberry Pi, it runs graphical applications.
-The omaBOX snap is next, this adds an image viewer and some scripts to tie the whole thing together.
+Next, install the [mir-kiosk](https://snapcraft.io/mir-kiosk) snap on the Raspberry Pi to run graphical applications.
+The omaBOX snap is next, it adds an image viewer and some scripts to tie the whole thing together.
 Configure the B2 bucket and App Key pair.

 ```sh
 $ snap install mir-kiosk